Foot pain affects 1 in 5 people.

 If you don’t know who to see for your foot or ankle injury, try this general rule:

-See your physiotherapist for an acute injury where you know the cause (e.g. ankle sprain or knee injury playing sport)
+See your physiotherapist for an acute injury that occurs suddenly where you know the cause (e.g. knee injury playing sport)

-See your podiatrist for foot pain, leg pain or ankle injury that doesn’t improve and you don’t know why (e.g. heel pain, plantar fasciitis, shin splints or knee pain that persists for longer than a month)
+See your podiatrist for foot pain, leg pain or ankle injury that persists for longer than a month, doesn’t improve as expected and you don’t know why (e.g. heel pain, plantar fasciitis, foot pain, shin splints or knee pain that persists for longer than a month)

 It’s best when both your physio and podiatrist are working together for your benefit.

 Start with who you know.
-If you already have a physiotherapist or podiatrist, ask them who they think you should see.
+If you already have a podiatrist or physiotherapist, ask them who they think you should see.

 Then ask them to recommend the best treatment plan for you.